-Welcome to September!
+Welcome to fall!
 Pumpkin Spiced everything, backpacks and pencils, leaves changing colour.
 The beginning of every new season brings with it changes all around including in our skincare regimen.
 This fall is extra special because our skincare regimen changes have to consider the changes in our skin from prolonged use of face masks.
 These skin changes are known as mask acne or “Maskne”.

 Normally, this is a month of excitement – for parents and kids – returning to school routines from a couple of months off for summer.
 This year, we all know is a little different.
 Whether you’ve decided to work or learn at home or in the classroom, masks have become an essential part of everyday life.
 In many places, they’re required in all indoor establishments, or when we cannot maintain a 2 meter (6 feet) distance from each other.
 It’s this prolonged wearing of a face mask that causes mask acne.

 The causes of mask acne are simple.
 Our skin isn’t able to breathe the way it’s used to when wearing a mask every day.
 The friction created by the mask on our skin causes points of dryness, irritation, and for some, acne.
 The environment behind the mask is hot and moist.
 It’s a breeding ground for microorganisms and bacteria – which sounds pretty gross – but it gets trapped under there.

 What this means is that our skincare routine needs to be adjusted a little to compensate for these extra stressors on the skin.
 Here are 3 simple tips to help you treat and protect your skin from mask acne:

 Protect your skin

 If you’re starting to notice acne appearing along your jawline or nose, the first thing you need to do is to protect your skin before you put on your mask.
 Similar to going outside in -20 degree weather, you need to build a layer of product on the skin to prepare it to go outside, or in this case, behind a mask.